Kuensel

 The paper is distributed throughout the country by a string of sales agents appointed in all the dzongkhags, dungkhags and towns, while subscribers overseas are fed through mail service/e-mail.
 Subscribers also get a PDF version of the paper.

 History

-Kuensel was founded in 1967 as an internal government bulletin.
-In 1974 a press machine was bought from India and installed in Thimphu.
-Soon Dzongkha letter blocks were prepared by Japanese technicians and the bulletin was published in Dzongkha as well.

-In 1986 it was reformatted and published weekly as Bhutan's only newspaper by the Ministry of Communications' Department of Information.
+Kuensel was founded in 1965 and it used to be published by Mani printing press in Kalimpong as an internal government bulletin.